alanblythe/appmod-demos/README.md

 4. Your terminal should be in the folder you opened, if not cd to it
 5. Run `dotnet new webapi -o forecast.api -n forecast.api`
 6. cd to the new directory `cd forecast.api`
-7.  run `vscode .`, this will open vscode to the new application directory
+7. Terminal: run `vscode .`, this will open vscode to the new application directory
 8. VsCode Command Pallette (ctl+shift+P): find `add docker files to workspace` and click
 9. A new dockerfile should be added to your directory, view to ensure it looks correct
-10. go back to your terminal, `docker image list`, no images should exist
+10. Terminal: `docker image list`, no images should exist
 11. VsCode Command Pallette (ctl+shift+P): `Docker Images: Build Image`
 12. Terminal: Run `docker image list`, you should now see your image
 13. Terminal: